 Everyone has a story to tell — especially Burners.
-Already looking forward to this year’s playa antics?
-A first-timer?
-Or do you already consider Black Rock City home?
+Were you a first-timer?
+Or did you already consider Black Rock City home?
 Regardless of your affiliation with Burning Man, Burning Stories project wants to hear your story.

 The history of storytelling is the history of fire.
 For thousands of years, we have sat around it, sharing stories and our perceptions of the world.
 Black Rock City serves as a blank canvas for unbounded imagination and unrestricted thinking, which makes for great stories around the fire.

-In the Burning Stories project, we are interested in hearing your stories, both before and after playa.
+In the Burning Stories project, we are interested in hearing your stories via our website.
+You can participate by either writing stories on our survey or by sharing a video story with our easy-to-use video streaming platform.
 By conducting academic research on the ways Black Rock City influences the imagination and thinking of its inhabitants, we want to share these stories with new audiences.
 We also want to utilize visual arts in our project — check out the animation on Burning Stories.